 With my rebrand, I spent months being worried about pulling the trigger – about choosing the person who would make my website reflect the feeling that I try to bring to my work and to my life.
 The best part of working on this website was that as we went through the complete rebranding- starting with my logo- Sam and I were on the same page, and the grasp she had on the essence of my brand was strong.
 Together we created what I feel is a perfect mix of all the varied stories that weave into my life.
 The best compliments have come from customers and friends alike that say “it feels like you”.
 Success achieved.
 It was my goal for 2019 and seeing it completed motivated me beyond any motivation I had had before, I can do big things with my brand.
 Scrolling through the site, seeing it in its completion was such a proud moment.
 I worked with Samantha Grose from Revamp Design Studio and I highly recommend her.

-As a mom of two, how do you share love of art with your daughters?
+As a mom of two, how do you share the love of art with your daughters?

 My daughters have seen me create for as long as they can remember.
-They have always toddled past mommies studio and seen my in progress work.
-They have always heard be bouncing around ideas, and chatting color.
-The house they lived in in their early years, had a Bubblegum Pink Kitchen, Dark Purple accent wall, and dark navy living room.
+They have always toddled past my studio and seen my work in progress.
+They have always heard me bouncing around ideas, and chatting colors.
+The house they lived in their early years, had a Bubblegum Pink Kitchen, Dark Purple accent wall, and dark navy living room.
 We painted the front door Canary Yellow.
-The lived in color.
+They lived in color.
 I feel most comfortable creating, and I think in doing activities with them we gravitated towards coloring and creating early on.
 We are always creating together- coloring, imagining.
 Their favorite place is the craft store for new goodies to use.
 My oldest Kenley says, “Mommy, when I grow up I’m going to be an artist and a mommy- just like you.”
 Heart Swell.